zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 ----

-To use Ice for .NET, you can either copy the .NET assemblies to the directory of your executable, use the DEVPATH environment variable or add the .NET assemblies to the Global Assembly Cache (GAC):
+To use Ice for .NET, you can either copy the .NET assemblies to the directory of your executable, use the DEVPATH environment variable, or add the .NET assemblies to the Global Assembly Cache (GAC).

-- Copying the Ice for .NET assemblies to the executable directory is the most straightforward.
+- Copying the Ice for .NET assemblies to the executable directory is the simplest solution.

-  You can setup your Visual Studio projects to copy the assemblies by setting the "Copy Local" property to "True".
+  You can set up your Visual Studio projects to copy the assemblies by setting the "Copy Local" property to "True".

-  To access this property, in the Solution Explorer, open the References folder of your project and click on the assembly to access its properties in the "Properties" panel.
+  To access this property in the Solution Explorer, open the References folder of your project and click on the assembly to access its properties in the "Properties" panel.

-- The DEVPATH environment variable allows you to use Ice for .NET assemblies from your <Ice installation root directory>\bin directory directly instead of copying them in the executable directory.
+- The DEVPATH environment variable allows you to use Ice for .NET assemblies from your <Ice installation root directory>\bin directory directly instead of copying them into the executable directory.

-  To enable locating assemblies using DEVPATH you need to use a .NET configuration file for your executable.
+  For assemblies to be located using DEVPATH, you need to use a .NET configuration file for your executable.
 The configuration file must contain the following settings: